 would have been payable to the Operator in respect of the event or circumstance giving rise to the liability had the Operator complied with its obligations under this Agreement in relation to insurance and the relevant insurance policy itself.

-The Commonwealth and its Associates are not responsible at any time for any Liabilities incurred or suffered by the Operator as a result of, or arising out of the Operator's responsibilities under this Agreement or the conduct of the Project.

 Except as expressly provided in this Agreement to the contrary, it is the responsibility of the Operator to perform its obligations under this Agreement and to carry out the Project at its own cost and risk.

 Benefits held on trust